 We conducted our audit in accordance with the Audit Commission Act 1998, the Code of Audit Practice issued by the Audit Commission and International Standards on Auditing (UK and Ireland) issued by the Auditing Practices Board.
-An audit includes examination, on a test basis, of evidence relevant to the amounts and disclosures in the pension fund accounts and related notes.
-It also includes an assessment of the significant estimates and judgments made by the Authority in the preparation of the pension fund accounts and related notes, and of whether the accounting policies are appropriate to the Authority's circumstances, consistently applied and adequately disclosed.
+An audit includes examination, on a test basis, of evidence relevant to the amounts and disclosures in the Pension Fund accounting statements.
+It also includes an assessment of the significant estimates and judgments made by the Council in the preparation of the Pension Fund accounting statements, and of whether the accounting policies are appropriate to the Pension Fund's circumstances, consistently applied and adequately disclosed.

-We planned and performed our audit so as to obtain all the information and explanations which we considered necessary in order to provide us with sufficient evidence to give reasonable assurance that the pension fund accounts and related notes are free from material misstatement, whether caused by fraud or other irregularity or error.
-In forming our opinion we also evaluated the overall adequacy of the presentation of information in the pension fund accounts and related notes.
+We planned and performed our audit so as to obtain all the information and explanations which we considered necessary in order to provide us with sufficient evidence to give reasonable assurance that the Pension Fund accounting statements are free from material misstatement, whether caused by fraud or other irregularity or error.
+In forming our opinion we also evaluated the overall adequacy of the presentation of information in the Pension Fund accounting statements.